 Fungi: Wood mushroom; Death Cap; Cauliflower fungus

 Remember that these are just suggestions and the very bare bones of what would then be built upon by the examination boards.
-Acquiring the ability to name these twenty two species would give around 700,000 students annually a light introduction into natural history and add to their daily lives whether they choose to pursue it further or not.
-A more detailed extended syllabus could include describing three life-history traits for each species.
+Acquiring the ability to name these twenty-two species would give around 700,000 students annually a light introduction into natural history and add to their daily lives whether they choose to pursue it further or not.
+As mentioned, a more detailed extended/supplement syllabus could include describing three life-history traits for each species for example.

 You might think that this is all a bit basic and perfunctory.
 I ask you to remember that this is a straightforward, easy to implement step towards improving young people’s engagement with nature.
-People reading this will probably have as strong, if not even stronger, passion for wildlife than I do.
-We must keep in mind that we can’t impose the full extent of this passion upon every 14-16 year old in an English comprehensive school.
+Most people reading this blog will have a strong passion for wildlife.
+We must keep in mind that we can’t impose the full extent of our personal interests, as important as they may be, upon every 14-16 year old in an English comprehensive school.

 Familiarity with common species is important nonetheless, which is why I think improvements should be made.
-Because the national curriculum prescribes guidelines for the subject matter that all Key Stage 4 non-private and the majority of private school pupils learn, this would impact those who couldn’t care less about a sparrow hawk and budding naturalists alike.
-We would expect some to delight in the extended natural history content, whilst impacting others only insofar as them taking a bit more notice of wildlife in their local park.
-I’d like the UK to produce over half a million young people every year who can say “Hey look, a sparrowhawk!” once in a while, whilst keeping options for further study wide open for those more interested post-16.
+The national curriculum prescribes guidelines for subject matter that all Key Stage 4 comprehensive and the majority of private school pupils learn, thus the inclusion of identifying UK species would impact the many thousands who couldn’t care less about a sparrow hawk and budding naturalists alike.
+But most important of all, it gives every pupil following the regular programme of study the opportunity to discover or further nourish an interest in natural history.
+We would expect some to delight in the extended content, whilst impacting others only insofar as them taking a bit more notice of wildlife in their local park.
+I would like the UK to produce over half a million young people every year who can say “Hey, look.
+A sparrowhawk!” once in a while, whilst keeping options for further study wide open for those more interested post-16.